playn-solutions/.github/profile/README.md

 # Hi, this is Playn

-We create PlaynVoice, an intuitive voice assistant for small and medium-sized enterprises.
+We create PlaynVoice, an AI Scribe for psychologists&therapists.